alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ---

 ## Code Blocks

-This theme implements a built-in Jekyll feature, the use of Rouge, for syntax highlighting.
-It supports more than 100 languages.
-This example is in C++.
-All you have to do is wrap your code in a liquid tag:

-{% raw  %}
-{% highlight c++ linenos %} <br/> code code code <br/> {% endhighlight %}
-{% endraw %}

 The keyword `linenos` triggers display of line numbers.
 You can try toggling it on or off yourself below: